About Kristal Fishing Reels

 Kristal XF 655: The XF, short for "Xtreme Fishing" is the most powerful reel in the Kristal line.
 This reel is available in 3 configurations, and these are as follows:

 XF 655: no frills, just variable speed.

-XF 655 M LW: Totally awesome choice for both catching swordfish, and pulling dreges.
+Kristal XF 655 M LW: Totally awesome choice for both catching swordfish, and pulling dredges.

-The XF models have maximum drag capabilities between 100 and 110 LBS.
+The XF models have a maximum drag capability of 150 LBS.
 These are the largest reels, larger bodies, largest line capacity, and the most pulling power of any reel.
 The XFs can pull the heaviest triple tiered dredges.
-An XF can hold 2800 yds of 65 LB Test JB Solid, or 2500 yds of spliceable JB 100 LB Hollow Core, which has a thinner diameter than the 80 LB hollow.
+An XF can hold a custom spool size of 2800 yds of 65 LB Jerry Brown solid braid, or 2500 yds of spliceable Jerry Brown 100 LB Hollow Core, which has a thinner diameter than the Jerry Brown 80 LB hollow-core braid.

 Selecting a Reel

 First and foremost it is important to know that the features of variable speed, manual handle, integrated level wind, and programmable features CANNOT be added to any reel.
 If you want any of these features you must buy a reel that has them.